kuzzleio/kuzzle-plugin-auth-passport-local/README.md

 ### Optional properties

 * `expiresAfter`: A positive time representation of the delay after which a password expires (see [ms](https://www.npmjs.com/package/ms) for possible formats).
-Users with expired passwords are given a `resetPasswordToken` when login in and must change their password to be allowed to log in again.
+Users with expired passwords are given a `resetPasswordToken` when logging in and must change their password to be allowed to log in again.
 * `forbidLoginInPassword`: If set to `true`, prevent users to use their username in part of the password.
 The check is case-**in**sensitive.
 * `forbidReusedPasswordCount`: The number of passwords to store in history and check against when a new password is set.
 * `mustChangePasswordIfSetByAdmin`: If set to `true`, when the password is set for a user by someone else, the user will receive a `resetPasswordToken` upon next login and will have to change her password before being allowed to log in again.